MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-predefined-dynamic-text.md

 > [!NOTE]
 > The **Update** option is only available for pre-defined text if the default value changed.

-## Removing pre-defined dynamic text
+## Removing predefined dynamic text

-To remove pre-defined dynamic text:
+To remove predefined dynamic text:

 1. Place your cursor in an empty space in the text box and then select **Personalization** from the menu bar that pops up.
 1. Select the vertical ellipses next to the dynamic text name.